Python Online Compiler

 Enter Python code in the editor, or quickly get started by selecting from preset examples like NumPy, Pandas, Matplotlib, etc.

-2. 2
+- 2

-Choose Python version
+Choose the runtime version

-3. 3
+- 3

 Load required libraries and run